 - Introduction to Mechanics

-To work as a validation engineer, you typically need to:
+To work as a remote sensing technologist, you must:

 - have a high school diploma or GED;

 - have strong analytical skills; and

 Most students prepare for this field by earning a bachelor's degree in engineering.
 While there are some specific validation engineering programs, most students study for this occupation by getting a degree in mechanical or industrial engineering.
 Many four-year colleges and universities offer these programs of study.
 You may need between four and five years to complete this program.